tekchansin/DX340/Anantar-Ultimate.md

 * **Module Deactivation after MangoOS Reboot:** When rebooting from **MangoOS back to Android**, the Magisk module may occasionally become disabled or "drop out."
     * **How to Check:** Pay attention to the **Boot Animation**.
 If you do not see the custom Anantar boot animation, the module has likely been disabled.
     * **Solution:** Simply go into the Magisk app and **Re-enable** the Anantar Ultimate module, then reboot once more.

 ---

+### ⚠️ Modding Risks & Safety

+While system modification always carries a degree of responsibility, this project is designed with multiple safety nets to ensure your device remains protected.

+#### **Software Integrity**
+There is **virtually no risk of a permanent software brick**. iBasso provides official **Qualcomm factory images (.img)** that can be flashed via **QFIL (Qualcomm Flash Image Loader)**.
+* **Recovery:** In the event of a boot loop or system instability, you can simply reflash the stock firmware to restore the device to its factory state.
+* **Serviceability:** Once restored to the original firmware, the device can be sent to iBasso’s official service centers for hardware support if needed.

+#### **Official Stance**
+It is important to note that **iBasso is fully aware of these community modifications**.
+They have shown a supportive and non-adversarial stance toward the modding community, recognizing the value of user-driven optimization.
+As long as the issues are not caused by physical hardware damage during the modding process, the software remains fully recoverable.

+> [!TIP]
+> Always keep a copy of the official Qualcomm image and QFIL tools on your PC before performing deep system modifications.

+---